Online trading platforms in Canada allow DIY investors to be in full control of their portfolios when trading various market securities.

 It is owned by the Royal Bank of Canada (RBC), a top-five Canadian bank founded in 1864.
 Today, RBC boasts over 17 million clients worldwide and a large online community where investors can connect and discuss investing ideas.

-The platform is versatile enough to accommodate both newbie and experienced investors, though its high standard fees may be a turn-off to cost-conscious traders.
+The platform is versatile enough to accommodate both newbie and experienced investors, though its high standard fees may be a turn-off for cost-conscious traders.

 Users can buy and sell ETFs, stocks, and mutual funds, among other investment products.